 We’re excited to announce that a redesigned version of the Concept2 Utility is now available!
 Continue Reading ›

-This is the second in a three-part series of cues to help you with SkiErg technique.
+This is the third in a three-part series of cues to help you with SkiErg technique.
 After having introduced hundreds of athletes to the SkiErg, I’ve noticed three very common faults that appear in new adopters.
 I’ve developed these memorable cues to help them work through those technique flaws.
-Furthermore, these are the same cues that I use to take an experienced athlete to a higher level of performance.
-By learning and understanding these cues, you will hopefully gain a better grasp on the mechanics and flow used in good SkiErg technique.
 Continue Reading ›